Who is Elijah Pittman?

 Journalism

-Elijah is currently an investigative reporting fellow at the Investigative Reporting Workshop, where he has spent the last two years working on projects related to the African-descendant experience.
-His primary project with IRW has been focused on environmental justice for Black communities in Baltimore City.
-Elijah also contributed to “Forty Acres and a Lie,” for Mother Jones, which was a finalist for a Pulitzer Prize in the explanatory reporting category.
+Elijah is currently an investigative reporting fellow at the Investigative Reporting Workshop, where he has spent the last three years working on projects related to the African-descendant experience.
+His primary project with IRW has been focused on government accountability for Black communities in Baltimore City with regard to lead poisoning.

-In 2024, Elijah was a reporting fellow with Maryland Matters, where he covered state and local politics, especially as they related to the Black experience.
+At Maryland Matters he covered state and local politics, particularly as they related to the African experience.
 Elijah broke a story on how Baltimore’s Fixed Price Housing Program, which city leaders lauded as an opportunity to restore homeownership to Black Baltimore residents, was denying most Baltimore residents and instead approving outside developers to buy city-owned lots of land in Black neighborhoods.
 Additionally, Elijah covered the Amtrak tunnel being built under Black neighborhoods in West Baltimore, the commodification of Juneteenth, and Baltimore City’s successes in winning lawsuits against companies deemed responsible for their role in the city’s opioid crisis.

-Elijah originally broke ground on his journalism path in 2022 when he arrived at Morgan State University, where he worked for The Spokesman, the school’s student-run newspaper.
+Elijah originally broke ground in his journalism path in 2022 when he arrived at Morgan State University, where he worked for The Spokesman, the school’s student-run newspaper.
 There, Elijah covered Morgan State’s placement of metal detectors in on-campus dormitories, the 1991 campus student protest, and Morgan State’s President’s summer trip to Israel.
 Before Morgan State, Elijah served as both a writer and, later, the co-editor-in-chief of his high school’s yearbook, the Lance.